Pumpkin Patches and More.org

 • Clark Farm - pumpkin patch- already gathered from the field, prepicked produce, picnic area, petting zoo

-• Connors Farm Corn Maze - corn maze, haunted corn maze, straw or hay bale maze, child-sized haybale maze, tractor-pulled hay rides, produce for sale, parking provide free, snacks and refreshment stand, restrooms, picnic area, petting zoo
+• Connors Farm Corn Maze - corn maze, haunted corn maze, zombie paintball, straw or hay bale maze, zombie paintball, child-sized haybale maze, tractor-pulled hay rides, produce for sale, parking provide free, snacks and refreshment stand, restrooms, picnic area, petting zoo

 30 Valley Road (rte.
 35), Danvers, MA 01923.
 Phone: (978) 777-1245.
-Email: info@connorsfarm.com.
-Directions: Directions: Rte 1 North to North Street Danvers (Just before the gas stations), Take a right onto North Street Follow it to the end and take a left.
+Email: [email protected].
+Directions: Rte 1 North to North Street Danvers (Just before the gas stations), Take a right onto North Street Follow it to the end and take a left.
 We are 1 mile down on the left.
 Rte 95 North to exit 50.
 Bear right after leaving the off ramp to Topsfield.
 At the set of lights before the gas stations take a right.
 This is North Street Follow it to the end then take a left.
 We are 1 mile down on the left.
 Rte 128 to exit 23N.
 This is Rte.
 35 North.
 Follow it for 5 miles and we are on the left.
 And for a map to our farm, click here.
 Crops are usually available in September, October.
-Open: September 13 pm to October 31 Sat and Sunday, 9am to 6pm (Sat in October 9am to 10pm) Groups and Field Trips by Appointment Columbus Day (Mon October 13): 9am to 6pm Singles Night (Fri October 10): 6 to 10pm Halloween Night (Haunted): Dark - 10:00pm Daytime: $8 Nighttime: $10 Discounts for seniors and children (and groups) Halloween: $15.
+Open: September 13 pm to October 31 Saturday and Sunday, 9 am to 6 pm (Saturday in October 9 am to 10pm) Groups and Field Trips by Appointment Columbus Day (Mon October 13): 9 am to 6 pm Singles Night (Friday October 10): 6 to 10 pm Halloween Night (Haunted): Dark - 10 pm Daytime: $8 Nighttime: $10 Discounts for seniors and children (and groups) Halloween: $15.
 Click here for current open hours, days and dates.
 Payment: Cash, Visa/MasterCard.
 Come Get Lost in Our 7 Acre Corn Maze!
 Fun for the whole family!
 We will provide passports - question sheets with answers coded to the correct turns to take within the maze.
-(UPDATED: September 18, 2008)
+Have you been to Connors Farm at night?
+People are loving it!
+Come see what all the fuzz is about.
+Zombie Safari Paintball, Haunted Cornfield and Woods of Horror and our Flashlight Maze is now open weekend nights and Sunday night October 13th.
+Come ride the bull, have some barbeque, listen to our great DJ or sit by a campfire down by the pond.
+We are also open Halloween night!

 650 Asbury Street, South Hamilton, MA.
 Phone: 978-468-2277.
-Exit 20A off Route 128 to 1A North, go through North Beverly into Wenham, 1.5 miles past Wenham Lake take left after large white Church on left onto Arbor Street, go 2 miles to Asbury Street on left.
+Open: CALL before you go; their websites indicates they are a CSA and farmstand only now; there's nothing about any Fall events.
+Directions: Exit 20A off Route 128 to 1A North, go through North Beverly into Wenham, 1.5 miles past Wenham Lake take left after large white Church on left onto Arbor Street, go 2 miles to Asbury Street on left.
 Farm is 1.5 miles on left.
 Open Daily 9-6 pm.

 • Kimball Farm - corn maze, haunted corn maze, straw or hay bale maze, child-sized haybale maze, horse-drawn hay rides, tractor-pulled hay rides, haunted rides, haunted trail, Maple Syrup from trees on the farm, Fresh eggs, farm market, gift shop, snacks and refreshment stand, restrooms, picnic area, pony rides, petting zoo, farm animals, birthday parties, school tours